Logo of Search a Plumber

 The material you choose for your new plumbing impacts cost, longevity, and installation time.
 Here are the most common options used in repiping projects today.

 • PEX (Cross-linked Polyethylene): This flexible, plastic tubing has become the go-to choice for modern repiping.
 Its flexibility allows it to be snaked through walls with fewer fittings and joints, which are common leak points.
-It's highly resistant to scale and corrosion, quiet, and can last over 100 years1 6.
+It's highly resistant to scale and corrosion, quiet, and can last over 100 years 5.
 For most New York homes, PEX offers an excellent balance of performance, ease of installation, and cost-effectiveness.

 • CPVC (Chlorinated Polyvinyl Chloride): Another plastic option, CPVC is rigid and must be glued together at fittings.
 It is less expensive than copper and suitable for both hot and cold water lines.
-However, it can become brittle over time and may not be as robust as PEX in very cold conditions6.
+However, it can become brittle over time and may not be as robust as PEX in very cold conditions.

 • Copper: The traditional standard, copper is durable and has a long history of use.
 However, it is a rigid material, requiring more fittings and making installation in tight, existing walls more challenging and time-consuming.
-The material cost is significantly higher than plastic options, and in areas with acidic water, it can be susceptible to pitting corrosion, which is a known issue in some older NYC systems7 8.
+The material cost is significantly higher than plastic options, and in areas with acidic water, it can be susceptible to pitting corrosion, which is a known issue in some older NYC systems 6.

 Find the perfect repiping contractors for your needs